EasyG0ing1/MacIcns/README.md

 You must have `iconutil` available in your PATH or it won't work.
 You can check to see if it is in your path by opening Terminal and just type `iconutil` and hit enter.
 If it comes back with anything other than `command not found`, then you're in business.

-`iconutil` comes with MacOS so you shouuld have it already.
+`iconutil` comes with MacOS so this should not be a problem.

 There are a couple of ways you can pass the path of your png file into the program:
 ```bash